-Applicants for all three programs must be non U.S. medical school graduates, training in a dermatology residency or recent dermatologists and must provide a copy of their medical school diploma, medical license, and a certification of current participation in a dermatology residency or completion of a dermatology residency.
+Applicants for both programs must be non U.S. medical school graduates, training in a dermatology residency or recent dermatologists and must provide a copy of their medical school diploma, medical license, and a certification of current participation in a dermatology residency or completion of a dermatology residency.
 Applicants must be proficient in both verbal and written English.

 A letter of recommendation is required from a supervisor, sponsor or someone who knows you well professionally.

 Requirements for Completion

 - A minimum of two internal presentations

 The Department of Dermatology International Fellowship program is committed to providing ample opportunities for fellows to fulfill the basic requirements of the program.

 Every candidate who successfully completes the program will receive a Certificate of Completion.

 The six-month or one-year programs cost, respectively, $14,000, $22,000.
 Applicants may seek funding from their own governments, institutions, or other personal sources.
 The next available opening is July 2015.
 Scholarships may become available in the future.